masc-ucsc/docs/docs/pyrope/02-basics.md

 for each unknown (`?`) bit.

-The advice is not to use `x` besides `match` statement pattern matching.
-It is much better to use the default value (zero or empty string), but sometimes it is easier to use `nil` when converting Verilog code to Pyrope code.
+The advice is not to use `?` besides `match` statement pattern matching.
+It is less error prone to use the default value (zero or empty string), but sometimes it is easier to use `nil` when converting Verilog code to Pyrope code.
 The `nil` means that the numeric value is invalid.
 If any operation is performed with `nil`, the result is an assertion failure.
 The only thing allowed to do with